ztomasze/sdnd/Combat/Actions/Move.md

 ### difficult terrain

 If you are passing over uneven or treacherous ground, you move at half your normal speed.
+On a grid, you generally pay this extra cost when you leave the square, since it's easier to step out of mud than into it.

 The nature of the hazard will have different implications.
 For example, there's not much you can do about thick mud or thigh-deep snow other than just wade through it.
 On the other hand, when traversing slick ice or a narrow beam, you might be able to make a DEX check to cross at full speed.
 However, expect a cost on a F or CF for such checks, such as making no progress at all, gaining a [[bane]], falling prone, taking damage, etc.